EnterpriseDB/barman/doc/barman.5.d/50-backup_directory.md

 backup_directory
 :   Directory where backup data for a server will be placed.

-Server.
+    Scope: Server.